aldebaran1/pyEclipse/README.md

 `pixel2arcsec = Data.header[CDELT1]`
 `wavelength = Data.header[WAVELNTH]`

+The model takes into acount the altitude of an observer and a horizon, which also changes with altitude.
+This altitude dependance assumes *the Earth as a sphere*, which limits the model's accuracy at higher altitudes >~300 km and high solar zenith angles.
+Atmospehric refraction is parameterazed in pyEphem as a funcition of temperature, pressure and altitude.
+All these parameters are set default.

+### Setup
+Install the software framework
+`python setup.py install`

+Import the functionalities in your python codes as
+`from eclipse import utils,eio`

 ### Eclipse -- Observer's Point of View:

 Compute the visual eclipse transion for an observer's geolocation: *glon, glat, galt*.
 The Eclipse POV can be computed using SDO AIA images or assuming a uniform Sun with adjustable solar radii.
 POV Eclipse images are computed in a horizontal coordinate systems, also known as Altitude/azimute system.
 In this orientation, obserers pespectice is fixed in time and geolocation causing apparent roration of the Sun due to an (changing) angle between observer's zenith and Sun's north.
 This sngle is known as the parallactic angle.
 The parallactic angle was verificated against Peater Meadows routine and software *Helio*[1].